EsthebanDiego/LaunchX-practicas/02.HTML/README.md

 ### Customer Side

 - Create a Brand for the bakery with the logo and the slogan of the branding
-- The customer needs to see the different flavors along with their price
+- The customer should be able to see the different flavors along with their price
 - The customer should be able to add more flavors to the cake, depending on their own preferences
-- The customer needs to see the different cake toppers along with their price
+- The customer should be able to see the different cake toppers along with their price
 - The customer should be able to add more cake toppers, depending on their own preferences
 - The order should be filled within a form
 - The form must have: